Kooboo/Json/README-EN.md

 **1. Compact**

-At present, KoobooJson which is only 130K in size doesn’t has any additional dependencies and currently supports .NET Framework 4.5 above, .NET Core 2.x and .NET Standard 2.
+At present, KoobooJson which is only 130K in size doesn't have any additional dependencies and currently supports .NET Framework 4.5 above, .NET Core 2.x and .NET Standard 2.

 **2. Fast**

-KoobooJson which follows the JSON [RFC8259](https://tools.ietf.org/html/rfc8259) specification is no doubt a fast Json Text Serializer for C#
+KoobooJson which follows the JSON [RFC8259](https://tools.ietf.org/html/rfc8259) specification is no doubt a fast JSON Text Serializer for C#

-It is based on the construction of expression tree and generates efficient parsing code for each type dynamically during run time.
-This process includes: using static generic template to cache, avoiding dictionary query overhead, avoiding box and unbox consumptions, buffer pool reuse, accelerating byte replication,dynamically generating types, and clever preprocessing logic
+It is based on the construction of the expression tree and generates efficient parsing code for each type dynamically during run time.
+This process includes: using the static generic template to cache, avoiding dictionary query overhead, avoiding box and unbox consumptions, buffer pool reuse, accelerating byte replication, dynamically generating types, and clever preprocessing logic

 KoobooJson uses Expression Tree instead of Emit to generate code.
-Compared with Emit, Expression Tree that relies on the lower compiler can't directly write the best IL code like Emit.In some cases, it geneates more unnecessary IL code steps, which often results in poor performance.
-But actually Expression Tree is safer and easier to extend and maintain than Emit without any sorts of unexpected errors, which has almost no type checking.
+Compared with Emit, Expression Tree that relies on the lower compiler can't directly write the best IL code like Emit.
+In some cases, it generates more unnecessary IL code steps, which often results in poor performance.
+But actually, Expression Tree is safer and easier to extend and maintain than Emit without any sorts of unexpected errors, which has almost no type checking.

 Although Expression Tree may be different from Emit in terms of performance, the performance of KoobooJson is quite impressive!

 ![JsonPerformanceComparison](https://github.com/Kooboo/Json/blob/master/JsonPerformanceComparison.png)

 The figure above is a performance test of Json serialization and deserialization on .Net Core 2.1 using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
 A large number of test data are randomly generated, and the results are generated after 100 iterations.
-As you can see, Kooboo Json took the least time to perform the same job, beating his predecessors in 64-bit environments.The benchmark report is as [following](https://github.com/Kooboo/Json/tree/master/Kooboo.Json.Benchmark/Reports)
+As you can see, Kooboo Json took the least time to perform the same job, beating his predecessors in 64-bit environments.
+The benchmark report is as [following](https://github.com/Kooboo/Json/tree/master/Kooboo.Json.Benchmark/Reports)

 > BenchmarkDotNet=v0.11.4, OS=Windows 10.0.17763.316 (1809/October2018Update/Redstone5)
 > Intel Core i7-8550U CPU 1.80GHz (Kaby Lake R), 1 CPU, 8 logical and 4 physical cores